aswinaus/ML/README.md

 The label descriptions act as hypothesis statements.

 The document acts as the premise.

-Semantic Matching / Bi-Encoder Architecture (Sentence-BERT style) Where both:
+Semantic Matching / Bi-Encoder Architecture (Sentence-BERT style)

+Where both:
 •	doc text → embedding
-•	label description → embedding

-are produced separately, then their similarity is the prediction.
+•	label description → embeddings are produced separately, then their similarity is the prediction.

 Label embeddings are semantic, not categorical
 The model learns whether:

 (doc_text, label_text)
 semantically match — which makes the model generalize to new labels, just like NLI-based zero-shot classifiers.